-- KUMEC: I led the King’s Undergraduate Medical Education in the Community (KUMEC) programme for years 1 & 2, where I was responsible for teaching on eliciting a history, long-term conditions, health equity and access to healthcare, obesity, and behaviour change.
-I took a lead role in designing the MBBS Curriculum 2020 Longitudinal GP Placement, and I was appointed module lead.
+- KUMEC: I led the King’s Undergraduate Medical Education in the Community (KUMEC) programme for years 1 & 2.
+I took a lead role in designing the MBBS Curriculum 2020 Longitudinal GP Placement, and I was module lead.

 - Clinical Humanities: I built a collaboration with KCL's Dental School, the Cultural Institute and the Department of Medical Humanities to incorporate a clinical humanities project into their Stage 2 GP Placement, where students are achieving clinical learning outcomes through the humanities.
-I secured £10,000 prize award money through the D'Oyly Carte Chartitable Trust to distribute over 5 years.
+I secured a £10,000 award through the D'Oyly Carte Charitable Trust.

-- Assessment: I was Deputy Assessment Lead for Year 1 in KCL’s outgoing curriculum, supporting the quality of written assessments; I have worked with the OSCE Management Group to introduced domain-based marking, originally piloted in the Y2 history station, now rolled out across all OSCEs.
+- Assessment: I was Deputy Assessment Lead for Year 1 in KCL’s outgoing curriculum, supporting the quality of written assessments; I have worked with the OSCE Management Group to introduce domain-based marking, initially piloted in the Y2 history station, now rolled out across all OSCEs.

 - Quality Improvement: I piloted quality improvement projects in KCL's primary care placements (see publication list); and supported the introduction of Quality Improvement into MBBS Curriculum as a member of the Quality Improvement Working Group.
 I am supporting the quality improvement curriculum at Imperial College.